-A student will ordinarily not be provided with copies of any part of his record other than his transcript, unless the inability to obtain copies would effectively prevent him from exercising his right to inspect and review his education records.
-In cases where copies will be provided, the department or office of the University maintaining the record in question may impose a charge for making such copies at such uniform rates as it shall determine.
-Each department or office should establish and make readily available a schedule of such charges.
+A student will ordinarily not be provided with copies of any part of his or her record other than the transcript, unless the inability to obtain copies would effectively prevent the student from exercising his or her right to inspect and review the education record.
+In cases where copies will be provided, the department or office of the University maintaining the record in question may impose a charge for making such copies at uniform rates.
+Each department or office will establish and make readily available a schedule of such charges.
 In general, the charges imposed will not exceed $.10 per page.
 Provision of the official transcript is included in the Document Fee charged at the start of the first semester of enrollment.

 (d) Other Rights.

-- A student also has the right to be provided with a list of the types of educational records maintained by the University that relate to students.
-The University Registrar has compiled such a list and will, on request, make copies of this list available to any student to assist the student in determining those records to which he or she may want access.
-Generally, educational records of a student will be maintained by the Office of Registrar, the office of the school or department in which the student is enrolled, and the office of the department of the student's major field of study.
+- Generally, educational records of a student will be maintained by the Office of Registrar, the office of the school or department in which the student is enrolled, and the office of the department of the student's major field of study.
 In addition, the University Health Service maintains records relating to students who have utilized its facilities.
 If a student has utilized a placement office at the University, such office may also maintain records relating to the student.

 - A student may request that his records be amended to eliminate any information contained therein that he believes is inaccurate, misleading, or violates his privacy or other rights.